-This statement, also called a career objective, resume summary or objective statement, is usually composed of one to two sentences that sum up your short-term professional goals and why you’re seeking employment.
+This statement, also called a "career objective," "resume summary" or "objective statement," goes below your contact information and is usually composed of one to two sentences that sum up your short-term professional goals and why you’re seeking employment.
 Your objective statement should be brief and focus specifically on your current career-related experience as well as your developed skills.
-Keep this section under 50 words.
-Here’s an example of an objective statement:
+Keep this section under 50 words or two to three lines in length.

 “Recent graduate of a well-ranked literature program with extensive high-level coursework and experience in editing and proofreading for academic and business writing.
 Skilled at applying multiple style guides (APA, MLA, AP, Chicago) and seeking a position that involves regular use of these skills.”

 This example is under 50 words, provides only essential details about the applicant and showcases the candidate’s relevant skills and potential value to the company.